UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 Cross Compiler: gcc-linaro-7.4.1-2019.02-x86_64_arm-linux-gnueabihf

 **Other Notes**
-Virtual Machine: VMWare Player configured with 4 CPU Cores + 8GB RAM + Virtualisation Engine for CPU was not enabled
+Virtual Machine: VMWare Player configured with 4 CPU Cores + 8GB RAM + Virtualisation Engine for CPU disabled
 Storage Requirements: The build directory within Ubuntu was around 8.1 GB once the whole process was complete
+Networking: Your Raspberry Pi REQUIRES internet access to follow these instructions.
+It will also need to be on the same network as the host PC

 ## Achnowledgements
 This guide is heavily based on the one published for Qt 14.1 by Walter Prechtl from INTERELECTRONIX found here: